Proxy & Air-Gapped Environments

 -

-The DOCA-OFED Driver container must download several OS packages prior to the driver installation.
+The DOCA Driver container must download several OS packages prior to the driver installation.

 To address these requirements, it may be necessary to create a local image registry and/or a local package repository, so that the necessary images and packages will be available for your cluster.
 Subsequent sections of this document detail how to configure the Network Operator to use local image registries and local package repositories.
 If your cluster is behind a proxy, follow the steps listed in Network Operator Deployment in Proxy Environments.